MicrosoftDocs/visualstudio-docs/mac/snippets.md

 ms.assetid: 0FE27C0C-A861-4133-A74E-8D0505CF5342
 ---

-# Snippets
+# Code Snippets

-Code snippets, often referred to as _code templates_, are useful for efficient programming because they allow the insertion and editing of pre-written blocks of code.
+Code snippets, often referred to as _code templates_, are useful for efficient programming as they allow the insertion and editing of pre-written blocks of code.
 Using code snippets can be particularly convenient for quickly adding common patterns, or even for learning new patterns when you the developer is unsure of syntax.
 There are templates provided for C#, F#, HTML XML, Python, and Razor.

 This section will explain how to create, insert, and use snippets in code.